bentrey/Adaptive-Shooting-Assistant/README.md

 # Adaptive Basketball Coach

-Utilizing motion sensing wearable technology, our application will train a model on a basketball players specific motion characteristics and provide feedback on a shot by shot basis.
+Utilizing motion sensing wearable technology, our application trained a model on a basketball player's specific motion characteristics and provided feedback on a shot by shot basis.

 ## Installation requirements